mattpmartin/DataStructuresSeries/Sequential Search/videoaddress.md

 ## Video URL
-These are the files for the How to in Five video at this address ### video url will go here
+These are the files for the How to in Five video [here](https://youtu.be/QbQ2fSAlpS8)